Single Path One-Shot Neural Architecture Search with Uniform Sampling: Our Single Path One-Shot Approach

-Comprehensive experiments in Sec.~\ref{sec:results} show that our simple approach achieves better results than the SOTA methods~\cite{cai2018proxylessnas,wu2018fbnet}.
-Note that we do not claim that using a fixed prior distribution is \emph{inherently} better than optimizing the distribution during training.
-There is no such theoretical guarantee.
-Our better result likely benefits from the fact that the joint optimization in Eq.~(\ref{equ:joint_arch_and_weight}) is too difficult with the current maturity of optimization techniques.
+Comprehensive experiments in Sec.~\ref{sec:results} show that our approach achieves better results than the SOTA methods.
+Note that there is no such theoretical guarantee that using a fixed prior distribution is \emph{inherently} better than optimizing the distribution during training.
+Our better result likely indicates that the joint optimization in Eq.~(\ref{equ:joint_arch_and_weight}) is too difficult for the existing optimization techniques.